 If it looks like mine, it is mine.”
 Anon

 Two-year-olds believe the world revolves around them.
-The classic “Toddlers Creed” offers great insight into the mind of a two-year-old.
-They have trouble sharing anything that interests them, believe they are the center of the world, and assume everyone thinks and feels like they do.
-And their most favorite word is “No”.
+The classic “Toddlers Creed” offers excellent insight into the mind of a two-year-old.
+They have trouble sharing anything that interests them, believing they are the world’s center and assuming everyone thinks and feels like they do.
+Their favorite word is “No.”

 A Toddler’s motto is “me,” “I want,” and “I can.”

-This period of a child’s life is often referred to as the terrible 2’s.
+This period of a child’s life is often referred to as the Terrible Twos.
 It is hoped that through gentle teaching and patience, this phase will pass.
-But sadly, for many of us it never did.
+But sadly, for many of us, it never did.

-The Law of Moses is quite specific and focused.
+The Law of Moses is quite specific and focused regarding giving generously.
 This section is directed to your brother in need.
-Any question here as to its scope is answered: a brother is defined as a Hebrew man or a Hebrew woman (Deuteronomy 15:12).
+Any question about its scope is answered: a brother is defined as a Hebrew man or a Hebrew woman (Deuteronomy 15:12).

 The Father limited the circle of those to whom the Israelites were required to give.
-This law did not apply to the poor outside Israel, but those within Israel.
+This law did not apply to the poor outside Israel but to those within Israel.

-There will always be poor people within the land; therefore, the Father commanded the Jewish nation in the Law of Moses: ‘You shall freely open your hand to your brother, to your needy and poor in your land” (Deuteronomy 15:11).
+There will always be poor people within the land; therefore, the Father commanded the Jewish nation in the Law of Moses: “You shall freely open your hand to your brother, to your needy and poor in your land” (Deuteronomy 15:11).
 While believers today are no longer bound by the law of Moses, there are abiding principles that we take from it.
-The principle here is restricted, unrestricted generosity.
+The focus here is restricted unrestricted generosity.

 Theodore Roosevelt said, “Be practical as well as generous in your ideals.
 Keep your eyes on the stars but remember to keep your feet on the ground.”
 Putting it another way, it is fantastic to give away fish, but giving away your only fishing pole, is another matter entirely.

-Read the passage again.
+Reread the passage.
 It means what it says.
 It is past time to really think this through.
-We are to cultivate within ourselves the habit of having restricted, unrestricted generosity.
-Within ourselves we are to have softness of heart and openness of hand.
+We are to cultivate the habit of having restricted, unrestricted generosity.
+Within ourselves, we are to have the softness of heart and openness of hand.

 The Father is quite specific.
 Sadly, we have perhaps conveniently overlooked this.
 If we are mean-spirited and refuse those we need, the Father considers us “guilty of sin” (Deuteronomy 15:9).